-U.S. citizens returning from Canada, Mexico, the Caribbean or Bermuda, by land or sea, are now required to present a U.S. Passport, U.S. Passport Card, or an Enhanced Driver's License (EDL).
-For up-to-date travel document requirements see U.S. Customs and Border Protection.
+U.S. citizens returning from Canada, Mexico, the Caribbean, or Bermuda, by land or sea must present a U.S. Passport, U.S. Passport Card, or an Enhanced Driver's License (EDL).
+An EDL can NOT be used for international flights.
+For up-to-date travel document requirements, see U.S. Customs and Border Protection.

-When obtaining an EDL, allow at least 2 weeks for delivery.
-The temporary EDL will NOT be accepted for border crossing, so please plan accordingly.
-If you have not received your new license within 20 days please contact us.
+A temporary EDL will NOT be accepted for border crossing, plan accordingly.
+If you have not received your new license within 20 days, please contact us.

 How to Obtain an EDL

 Children under age 18 must apply in person with parent/guardian(s) who have evidence of relationship to the minor applicant.
-Minor child must provide his/her proof of Social Security number and U.S. citizenship.
-Evidence of a legal name change must be submitted if the name of a parent/guardian has changed since the original documents were issued (e.g. photocopy of a marriage certificate, etc.).
-Children under age 15 do NOT need to provide photo ID.
+The minor child must provide his/her proof of Social Security number and U.S. citizenship.
+Evidence of a legal name change must be submitted if the name of a parent/guardian has changed since the original documents were issued (e.g., photocopy of a marriage certificate, etc.).
+Children under age 15 do NOT need to provide a photo ID.